 Thursday, May 6, 2021

-The College of Science and Engineering Golden Medallion Society honors alumni who have reached the 50th anniversary of their graduation.
+The College of Science and Engineering Golden Medallion Society honors alumni who have reached the 50th anniversary of their graduation from the University of Minnesota College of Science and Engineering (formerly the Institute of Technology)!
 Each May, as new members are inducted into the society, existing members are invited back to join the celebration.

 If you have questions, please e-mail us at email@example.com

 What to Expect:

 - News of new initiatives, innovative research, and the students of today as they become the leaders of tomorrow

 - Golden Medallion Society induction for the Classes of 1970 and 1971 and other attendees who have not previously participated in the event.

 - Time to chat with classmates and fellow alumni in breakout rooms